gchq/stroom-docs/content/en/docs/user-guide/viewing-data.md

 ### Source View

 The source view is accessed by clicking the _View Source_ link on the _Data Preview_ sub-tab or from the `data()` dashboard column function.
-Its purpose is to display the selected child stream (data, context, meta, etc) or record in the form in which it was received, i.e un-formatted.
+Its purpose is to display the selected child stream (data, context, meta, etc.) or record in the form in which it was received, i.e. un-formatted.

 The Data Preview tab shows a '[progress](#data-progress-bar)' bar to indicate what portion of the content is visible in the editor.